MSK-101/Juicy-meets-web/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+# Juicy Meets Web

+## Deployment & Testing Guide

+### 1. Backend (Rails/ActionCable)
+- Deploy your Rails backend (with ActionCable) to a public host (Heroku, Fly.io, Render, etc.).
+- Ensure CORS and WebSocket support for your Vercel frontend domain.
+- Your ActionCable endpoint should be public, e.g. `wss://your-backend.com/cable`.

+### 2. Frontend (Next.js on Vercel)
+- Deploy this Next.js app to Vercel.
+- Set the following environment variable in Vercel:
+  - `NEXT_PUBLIC_CABLE_URL=wss://your-backend.com/cable`
+- (Optional, for TURN in production):
+  - `NEXT_PUBLIC_TURN_URL=turn:your-turn-server.com:3478`
+  - `NEXT_PUBLIC_TURN_USERNAME=your-turn-username`
+  - `NEXT_PUBLIC_TURN_CREDENTIAL=your-turn-password`

+### 3. Local Development
+- For local testing, use the default `ws://localhost:3000/cable` (no env var needed).
+- Open two browsers (or devices) at `http://localhost:3001/video-chat#room1`.

+### 4. Testing with Two Users
+- Open the deployed Vercel site in two browsers or devices.
+- Use the same room URL (e.g. `/video-chat#room1`).
+- Each user will see their own video on the left, the peer on the right, and can chat when the data channel is open.

+### 5. Clean Code
+- All dummy code, unused props, and extra logs have been removed.
+- Only production-ready WebRTC and chat logic remains.
+- ICE servers use Google STUN for local, and TURN if provided in env vars.

+---

+**For any issues, check browser console for WebRTC and WebSocket errors.**